Happy Relationships: Tips on Taking Care Of Your Relationship?

 Here are some tips and tools to help your relationship thrive:

 - Daily check in.
-Healthier couples make time to ‘checkin’ with one another on a regular basis with your partner.
+Healthier couples make time to ‘check in’ with one another on a regular basis with your partner.
 Share personal subjects beyond parenting and household tasks.
-Listen to your partner’s personal perspectives and feelings.
+Listen to your partner’s personal perspectives and feelings and validate their perspective.
 This will help you stay connected to your partner over the long haul.

 - Put your device down.
 We are inundated by a barrage of social media demands on our time.
 Turn off your notifications when you get home from work.
 When you see your spouse, with your actions, send them the message that they are your priority.

 - Listen.
 Again our hurried lifestyle can interfere with the simple task of listening.
 Let go of your thoughts while you focus on what your partner is saying.
 Ask questions to further understand their perspective.
 Actively practicing empathy is another way you communicate to your partner that you care.

 - Stay engaged with kindness.
 Conflict comes up in all relationships but it’s how we deal with that conflict that determines the health of our relationship.
 Research shows that anger and contempt are linked to higher rates of divorce.
 Couples that resort to criticism, yelling or withdrawing from the discussion are more likely to break up than couples that fight consistently.
 Staying engaged with respect is key to the health of your relationship.

 - When should couples seek help?
 All relationships have their ups and downs but some factors such as finances, parenting and mental health are often the subject of recurring conflicts.
 Repeated versions of the same arguments over and over are a sign that it might be time to visit a couple’s counsellor for couples/marriage therapy.